tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-Cast charm person spell as a 1st level [bard](../Classes/Bard.md#charm-person)/[wizard](../Classes/Wizard.md#charm-person) spell using your best ability for the attack roll, 5th level; epic: 9th level).
+Cast charm person spell as a 1st level [bard](../Classes/Bard.md#charm-person)/[wizard](../Classes/Wizard.md#charm-person) spell using your best ability for the attack roll.
+Cast the spell at 5th level at champion tier and 9th level at epic tier.
 In addition, with this version of the charm person spell, you can target multiple creatures with less than 40 total hp (champion: 96 hp at champion tier, and 266 hp at epic tier, targeting creatures with the lowest hit points first.

 **Quirk:** Bossy.